 Strut-and-tie models will be necessary for the assessment of aspects of many concrete structures.
-Where such models are required, they shall be developed in accordance with Appendix A of NZS 3101:2006, or other relevant part of the New Zealand Concrete Structures Standard.
+Where such models are required, they should be developed in accordance with Appendix A of NZS 3101:2006, or other relevant part of the New Zealand Concrete Structures Standard.

-The strength reduction factor, $\phi$ , used for strut-and-tie models shall be in accordance with the New Zealand Concrete Structures Standard, NZS 3101:2006.
-Thus:
+The strength reduction factor, φ , used for strut-and-tie models should taken as: